 It’s just as single scam report from thousands of others anywhere in Forums, blogs, sites and other places.
 As you can see, these people continue their fraud without any issue with ClickBank, I’ve seen many websites who get banned from ClickBank for their terms violation.
 But, when you see these scammers sell nothing than dreams to people on the ClickBank website, again a big question.

 If you think that the above 3 scam sites owned by the same person are the only scams in ClickBank, then take a look at these websites one by one.

 gsupremacy.com is also a scam site hosted in the ClickBank program.

 rippedmoney.com promises people to make money on autopilot!!!
 And also continue their fraud with ClickBank.

-overnightinstanttraffic.com an other scammer who sell nothing than dreams to blogger and people who till believe on making thousands with Google overnight as a game.
+overnightinstanttraffic.com is another scammer who sells nothing than dreams to blogger and people who still believe in making thousands with Google overnight as a game.
 I won’t talk about the surveys sites who promises a full job and thousands per hour, only fraud.

 If you want to make money with Google, build a great website for yourself, spend hours of work and nights of hard patience.
 Help people with good content, then apply for an Adsense account, They will approve you if you’re honest with yourself and with people.
 But please, never listen to scammers who still doing their bad job again.

 You can also use the Google helpouts program, it helps people learn skills and solve problems and reward you directly by the person who needs your help.

 The good news (luckily) is that the above scammers and sites are receiving only a few visitors per day.
 Their Alexa traffic is below the one million, which means that they receive 5 to 10 visitors at the best times.
 OK, they still scam people, but a few is better than thousands and who knows what will happen tomorrow?